-Staples' commitment to diversity and inclusion stems from our recognition that being a successful company requires people with a variety of backgrounds and diverse perspectives.
-We know that differences in age, race, gender, nationality, sexual orientation, physical ability, background and thinking style allow us to be more innovative as a company.
+Staples' commitment to inclusion and diversity stems from our recognition that being a successful company requires people with a range of backgrounds and diverse perspectives.
+We know that differences in age, race, gender, gender identity, nationality, sexual orientation, physical ability, background and thinking style allow us to be more innovative as a company.
 We believe that attracting, developing and retaining an associate base that reflects the diversity of our customers is essential to our success.
-Our diverse workforce and network of suppliers strengthens relationships with our customers and gives us the flexibility to adapt to the ever-changing global marketplace.
+Our diverse workforce and network of suppliers strengthen relationships with our customers and give us the flexibility to adapt to the ever-changing global marketplace.
 At Staples, we recognize that, at every level, the best performance will come from people who understand and appreciate this commitment.

 Chairman and CEO

 In order to ensure that we're effectively managing for diversity at Staples, we have set up structures and functions to oversee and guide our diversity activities.
 We are focused on attracting and retaining diverse associates across our global operations, specifically with regard to gender and minority diversity in our management and executive ranks.
 Day to day, our diversity programs and initiatives are managed by the Director of Global Inclusion & Diversity, who reports to the Senior Vice President of Human Resources.
 Additionally, our Global Diversity Council, created in 2010 and comprised of 15 dedicated, cross-functional associates, helps guide our company diversity strategies.
 The Council is chaired by Staples Chairman and CEO Ron Sargent, further highlighting our strong commitment to inclusion and diversity.
 As part of our systematic approach to increasing diversity, we have established processes to track our current performance and to identify areas of particular opportunity or concern.
 In the United States, for example, we monitor our progress on a quarterly basis using five key metrics for minorities and women, including: